DIY holistic wellness tips for a well-rounded self-care practice

 1. Do a heart chakra healing meditation

 The heart chakra is located in your heart center, and is associated with unconditional love.
-When you meditate, do so with the intention of healing your heart chakra: finding forgiveness, unconditional love, and acceptance of yourself and others.
+When you meditate, do so with the intention of healing your heart chakra.
+Ponder where and how you can find forgiveness, unconditional love, and acceptance of yourself and others.
 Although a self-love meditation is awesome for this specific purpose, any type of meditation is fantastic for self-care.

 2. Make a date with your “self”

-Ensure you have sufficient time away from your screen to shift your focus away from work, stress, the news, social media drama, and electromagnetic fields (EMFs).
-By cutting down on screen time, you’re likely to find that you sleep better and have less stress throughout the day.
+Ensure you have sufficient time away from your screen.
+This will allow you to shift your focus away from work, stress, the news, social media drama, and electromagnetic fields (EMFs).
+Once you cut down on screen time, you’ll find that you sleep better and have less stress throughout the day.

 4. Be OK with being alone

 You cannot be dependent upon others for your own happiness.
-Especially if you are in a committed relationship, you need to have your own identity so you can contribute to its growth and avoid stunting your own.
+Especially if you are in a committed relationship, you need to have your own identity.
+That way, you can contribute to its growth while avoiding any stunting of your own.
 The healthier your relationship with yourself, the healthier your relationship with others is going to be.
 If you’re struggling with self-confidence and your identity, hypnosis is an effective way to overcome this.

 Suggested: Being alone doesn’t have to be lonely